 “The First Amendment protects the right of individuals to hold a point of view different from the majority and to refuse to foster, in the way New Hampshire commands, an idea they find morally objectionable,” Burger wrote.
 He compared the New Hampshire law to the forced flag salute law, which the U.S. Supreme Court had invalidated in West Virginia Board of Education v.
 Barnette (1943).

-State argued motto fostered state pride and helped vehicle identification
+State argued motto fostered state pride, helped vehicle identification

 The state had argued the law advanced two interests: facilitating the identification of vehicles and fostering state pride and history.
 The majority found that the license plate numbers, not the motto, ensured identification of vehicles and rejected the fostering of state pride interest because the state was pursuing its interest by silencing individual views.